 In less than ten years the museum outgrew its display space (Gene calls it "Ten pounds of sand in a five-pound bag").
 A new facility -- one that allows the buses to be displayed indoors -- opened on the north edge of town in June 1999.
 It still managed to maintain its functional bus station ambiance.

-Update: Gene retired at the end of 2012; the museum responded by cutting its hours in 2013.
+Update: Gene retired at the end of 2012; the museum responded by cutting its hours in 2013 (and then changed them in 2014, so call ahead).
 Although without its hardest worker, the museum has pledged to motor on.